Analyzing Profire Energy (PFIE) & Its Rivals

 |2.40

-As a group, “Oil & gas field machinery” companies have a potential downside of 12.36%.
-Given Profire Energy’s rivals stronger consensus rating and higher probable upside, analysts plainly believe Profire Energy has less favorable growth aspects than its rivals.
+As a group, “Oil & gas field machinery” companies have a potential downside of 15.95%.
+Given Profire Energy’s rivals higher possible upside, analysts clearly believe Profire Energy has less favorable growth aspects than its rivals.

-This table compares Profire Energy and its rivals revenue, earnings per share and valuation.
+This table compares Profire Energy and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue